clojure-emacs/cider-nrepl/README.md

 ### Local development

 Local development tasks, like running the tests or locally installing cider-nrepl are offered by our Makefile.
-We recommend using it, since some aspects can be intricate to newcomers.
+We recommend using it, since some aspects (e.g. the use of [mranderson][]) can be intricate to newcomers.

 These are its main tasks for local development: